-Lots of us light candles during Advent, both in our own homes and in churches across the world.
-Where did this tradition come from?
+Lots of us light candles during Advent, both in our own homes and in churches across the world, but where did this Advent wreath tradition come from?

 Like many beloved Advent traditions, the modern-day tradition of the Advent wreath originates in Germany.